Johnson Astills Solicitors Banner Image

 How can we help?

-At Emery Johnson Astills we believe in the right to peaceful protest under the Human Rights Act.
+At Johnson Astills we believe in the right to peaceful protest under the Human Rights Act.
 We have a wealth of experience in dealing with public nuisance and public order offences in the Magistrates’ and Crown Court and are alert to changes in legislation, sentencing guidelines and precedents set by the higher courts.
 We have successfully defended cases involving the right to protest and challenged the legality of dispersal notices for protest camps.
 For further information and advice in relation to the potential criminal offences that you could face by protesting please contact the criminal defence team in Leicester on 0116 2554855, or in Loughborough on 01509 610312.